Get our free independent savings and pension review. The easy way to find a better deal for your money abroad.

 Before you leave the UK:

-- Obtain your UK issued European Health Insurance Card (EHIC);
+- Obtain your UK issued Global Health Insurance Card (GHIC);

-- Apply for an S1 form from the Department for Work and Pensions.
+- Apply for an S1 form from the Department for Work and Pensions if you qualify.

-For more information on obtaining an S1 form and an EHIC, read our Healthcare Abroad page.
+For more information on obtaining an S1 form and a GHIC, read our Healthcare Abroad page.

 When you’re in France: